pisuthd/backhack-dev/README.md

 ![Untitled design](https://github.com/user-attachments/assets/c04b4488-6af3-472e-a24a-55c01e9f1789)

-Above shows how it looks.
-The AI-agent will start analyzing the URLs and extract team information regardless of the layout or style.
+With the AI-agent, as shown above.
+It will start analyzing the URLs and extracting team information regardless of the layout or style.

 As an AI-based application that works with prompts, we need to provide specific prompts to guide the system, one to list all teams and another to extract team information based on the given team name.